AnkurDas76/patient-management-fastapi/README.md

 # 🏥 Patient Management System API

-AA simple REST API built with FastAPI as a backend learning project.
+A simple REST API built with FastAPI as a backend learning project.

 This project performs basic CRUD operations for managing patient records and also calculates BMI with automatic health status generation.